kling-cyber/nocturne/README.md

 - What do you know about a particular location?
 - What happened before you arrived?

-NPCs answer according to their own memories, beliefs, goals, stress, and secrets.
+NPCs answer according to their own:

+- Memories
+- Beliefs
+- Goals
+- Stress
+- Secrets
+- Knowledge
+- Relationships

 If the target is another human player, that player receives the question privately and writes their own answer.